#arcade

 Design system & Cross-platform

-I built out the design system in Figma with properly named components tied to variables, creating a shared language between design and engineering.
-The taxonomy and discovery language was kept consistent across both surfaces.
-Developers had a single source of truth, which cut implementation confusion significantly.
+Arcade runs on web and as a plugin inside DAWs.
+UI constraints differ across surfaces — the mental model has to stay consistent.
+I built the design system in Figma with named components tied to variables, keeping taxonomy and discovery language consistent across both.
+Developers had a single source of truth.

 Frame 23s